maiskt/hackathon.github.io/docs/14-Financial-Situation.md

 + 4=Disagree
 + 5=Strongly disagree

+Notes:

+* Data is only available for 2015 and 2016.

-## FIN_ATT3
+## SCH_FEE_PRB

-Family and friends rely heavily on me to help with their finances
+The following variables document repsondents' issues with paying for education fees.

+SCH_FEE_PRB1 | Could not pay at all: counts respondents who have ever experienced a lack of funds and could not pay at all school fees.
+SCH_FEE_PRB2 | Could only pay a portion: counts respondents who have ever experienced a lack of funds and could only pay a portion of all school fees.
+SCH_FEE_PRB3 | Bank issues: counts respondents who have ever experienced bank issues (high fees or long lines) when trying to pay school fees.
+SCH_FEE_PRB4 | Long distance: counts respondents who had to deliver cash for school fees but failed because of the long distance to the school.
+SCH_FEE_PRB5 | Do not know the full amount: counts respondents who had to pay school fees but didn't know the full amount.

 Levels:

-+ 1=Strongly agree
-+ 2=Agree
-+ 3=Neither agree nor disagree
-+ 4=Disagree
-+ 5=Strongly disagree

-## FIN_ATT4
-Comfortable having some debt if it allows me to accomplish my goals

-Levels:

-+ 1=Strongly agree
-+ 2=Agree
-+ 3=Neither agree nor disagree
-+ 4=Disagree
-+ 5=Strongly disagree

-## FIN_ATT5
-Have the skills and knowledge to manage my finances well

-Levels:

-+ 1=Strongly agree
-+ 2=Agree
-+ 3=Neither agree nor disagree
-+ 4=Disagree
-+ 5=Strongly disagree

-## FIN_ATT6
-Better use or invest money right away, keeping it sitting there is wasteful

-Levels:

-+ 1=Strongly agree
-+ 2=Agree
-+ 3=Neither agree nor disagree
-+ 4=Disagree
-+ 5=Strongly disagree

-## FIN_ATT7
-Buy from several different shopkeepers so they know me and give me credit when I need it

-Levels:

-+ 1=Strongly agree
-+ 2=Agree
-+ 3=Neither agree nor disagree
-+ 4=Disagree
-+ 5=Strongly disagree

-## SCH_FEE_PRB1
-Problem with paying school fees- could not pay at all: counts respondents who have ever experienced a lack of funds and could not pay at all school fees.

-Levels:

 + 1=Yes
 + 2=No
-+ 3=Not Applicable

-## SCH_FEE_PRB2
-Problem with paying school fees- could only pay a portion: counts respondents who have ever experienced a lack of funds and could only pay a portion of all school fees.

-Levels:

-+ 1=Yes
-+ 2=No
-+ 3=Not Applicable

-## SCH_FEE_PRB3
-Problem with paying school fees- bank issues: counts respondents who have ever experienced bank issues (high fees or long lines) when trying to pay school fees.

-Levels:

-+ 1=Yes
-+ 2=No
-+ 3=Not Applicable

-## SCH_FEE_PRB4
-Problem with paying school fees- long distance: counts respondents who had to deliver cash for school fees but failed because of the long distance to the school.

-Levels:

-+ 1=Yes
-+ 2=No
-+ 3=Not Applicable

-## SCH_FEE_PRB5
-Problem with paying school fees- Do not know the full amount: counts respondents who had to pay school fees but didn't know the full amount.

-Levels:

-+ 1=Yes
-+ 2=No
-+ 3=Not Applicable
+Notes:

+* Data is only available for 2015 and 2016.